cicwi/flexDATA/README.md

 See also the list of [contributors](https://github.com/cicwi/flexdata/contributors) who participated in this project.

+## How to contribute

+Contributions are always welcome.
+Please submit pull requests against the `develop` branch.

+If you have any issues, questions, or remarks, then please open an issue on GitHub.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE.md](LICENSE.md) file for details